The Thiomi Dataset: A Large-Scale Multimodal Corpus for Low-Resource African Languages: Abstract

 \section{Abstract}

 We present the \textbf{Thiomi Dataset}, a large-scale multimodal corpus spanning ten African languages across four language families: Swahili, Kikuyu, Kamba, Kimeru, Luo, Maasai, Kipsigis, Somali (East Africa); Wolof (West Africa); and Fulani (West/Central Africa).
-The dataset contains over 601,000 approved sentence-level text annotations and over 385,000 audio recordings across nine languages, collected through a dedicated community data collection platform involving over 100 contributors.
-The Thiomi platform collected data for nine languages; Swahili data was supplemented with existing Common Voice recordings.
-A multi-tier quality assurance pipeline achieves 86--100\% text approval rates for the six primary languages.
-To validate the dataset's utility, we train and evaluate ASR, MT, and TTS models, establishing baselines across all ten languages.
+The dataset contains over 601,000 approved sentence-level text annotations and over 385,000 audio recordings, collected through a dedicated community data collection platform involving over 100 contributors.
+To validate the dataset's utility, we train and evaluate ASR, MT, and TTS models, establishing baselines across all languages.
 Our best ASR system achieves 3.24\% WER on Swahili (Common Voice), reducing prior academic SOTA from 8.3\% to 3.24\% (5.1 percentage point absolute, 61\% relative reduction), and 4.3\% WER on Somali.
 The dataset will be published on HuggingFace.
 We describe the collection platform, quality assurance workflows, and baseline experiments, and discuss implications for African language technology infrastructure.

 \end{@twocolumnfalse} ]